 Russell’s 1971 film ‘The Devils’ (based on Aldous Huxley’s non-fiction account of a case of 17th century religious possession) was far more shocking to many and suffered far more stringent censorship.
 It brought together nudity, cruelty, religious and blasphemous imagery in an often unrelenting mixture which brought the film extremely mixed critical responses and also led to very limited official showings.
 ‘The Devils’ is finally to be released on DVD in March 2012, 42 years after it was first made (when it will form part of the British Board of Film Classification centenary celebrations).

-Tributes and articles have appeared over the last few days (see links below) and present a fascinating picture of this ‘wild boy’ director often at odds with the film culture of his time but equally unafraid to take a risk.
+Tributes and articles have appeared over the last few days (see links below) and present a fascinating picture of this ‘wild boy’ director often at odds with the film culture of only for you his time but equally unafraid to take a risk.

 Ken Russell: Obituary